 - Round-the-clock access to a hospice nurse through VNS Health’s caregiver helpline

 - Emotional support and spiritual care to help you cope with your feelings and support other loved ones

 - Respite care, which allows you to take a break or even attend an important family event knowing that your loved one is in good hands

 - Grief support for 13 months to help you and your loved ones through milestones and anniversaries

 Is Cardiac Hospice Care Covered by Insurance?

-Yes, cardiac hospice care is covered by Medicare, Medicaid, the Veterans Administration, and most private insurance companies.
+Yes, cardiac hospice care is covered by Medicare, Medicaid, the Department of Veterans Affairs, and most private insurance companies.